General Information and Program Changes

-Incentives are offered for lighting, HVAC, building shell, controls, appliances with electric water heating, refrigeration, office equipment and compressed air equipment.
-Any project can earn an incentive for as many, or as few, of those design options as you choose to install.
+Incentives are offered for lighting, HVAC, building shell, controls, appliances and equipment, refrigeration and compressed air equipment.
+Any project can earn incentives for as many, or as few, energy-saving measures as you choose to install.

 While the current list of eligible measures covers many of the most common energy-saving design options, if you have an additional design option that’s not on the list, you can apply for a Custom Projects incentive.
 Contact a custom engineer by emailing email@example.com to see if you qualify, or complete the Custom Projects tab on the New Construction application and a custom engineer will contact you after you turn in your New Construction preliminary application.

 Street lighting may qualify for the L2 incentive.
 Contact firstname.lastname@example.org to verify if your project qualifies.